eddmann/eddmann.github.io/_posts/2015/2015-10-20-arabic-to-roman-numerals-converter-in-javascript.md

 ---
 layout: post
-title: 'Arabic to Roman Numerals converter in JavaScript'
+title: 'Arabic to Roman Numerals Converter in JavaScript'
-meta: 'Converting from Hindu-Arabic to Roman Numerals, taking advantage of ES2015 features'
+meta: 'Learn how to convert Arabic numbers to Roman numerals using modern JavaScript and ES2015 features with two distinct solutions.'
+tags: javascript algorithms
 ---

-Having an hour to spare recently I decided to solve the common problem of converting from Hindu-Arabic to Roman numerals. <!--more-->
+Having an hour to spare recently, I decided to solve the common problem of converting from Hindu-Arabic to Roman numerals. <!--more-->
-Below are two different solutions to solving this problem, taking advantage of many ES2015 additions in the process.
+Below are two different solutions to solve this problem, taking advantage of many ES2015 additions in the process.
-Both implementations use the lookup table provided below to handle translation of the seven symbols, along with the subtractive form used to avoid four characters being repeated in a row.
+Both implementations use the lookup table provided below to handle the translation of the seven symbols, along with the subtractive form used to avoid four characters being repeated in a row.

 ```js
 const chart = [